 The American Speech-Language-Hearing Association (ASHA) is dedicated to making effective communication, a human right, accessible and achievable for all.
-ASHA’s Board of Directors recently approved new position statements that discourage use of two particular techniques, Facilitated Communication (FC) and the Rapid Prompting Method (RPM), because they lack scientific validity and do not foster independent communication.
+ASHA’s Board of Directors approved position statements that discourage use of two particular techniques, Facilitated Communication (FC) and the Rapid Prompting Method (RPM) (also known as Spelling to Communicate or S2C), because they lack scientific validity and do not foster independent communication.
 Both statements were open to peer review by all interested parties.

 ASHA stands firmly behind its members in support of effective services leading to independent communication for those they serve.